-It must be great doing bike Maintenance ever six months, but when you have a couple on the road then every month becomes Maintenance Month!
+It must be great doing bike Maintenance ever six months, but when you have a couple of bikes on the road then every month becomes Maintenance Month!

 At the same time I also decided I would replace the drive chain and the clutch slave cylinder seal looked like it needed replacement.
 So off to midtown Kawasaki and each week I’ve had a part on order to solve a problem.

 Rumble down under…..

 No sooner did I get the 1994 zx-9r back on the road when an odd rumble started to appear after about 200 kilometres.
 It was really odd with the clutch/drive chain making a grinding noise when I backed off the throttle.
 I experimented and eventually worked out that leaning left made a rumble and leaning right didn’t.
 That ruled out the gear box 🙂

 Once home I looked over the chain, no idea, so I decided to take off the front sprocket cover, after about 5 minutes of looking at it I realized the front sprocket nut was loose.
 Tightening it had no effect, it was stripped!
 I ordered a new one and it arrived today!

 When reserve runs out… you stop!

 I was in a rush to an appointment the other day when I suddenly ran out of fuel, I knew I was low but I had reserve which is around 60 kilometres so I was not worried, however when I swapped over there was not a drop of fuel!

 It seams the tap seal has a small break in it and fuel has leaked from reserve into the normal flow of fuel and so it ran dry.
 Another trip to Kawasaki yielded the new seal:

 z1a engine assembly